DeadPackets/HackPi/README.md

 ---
 - Realtime updates using Socket.io
 - Online terminal with https (auto starts on boot)
-- Ad-hoc style access point for connectivity that starts on boot
+- Access point for connectivity that starts on boot
 - System stats
 - Map out surrounding network in a network graph
 - Listing available network interfaces